 Before you can install your eucalyptus floors, you need to make sure your subfloor is level, structurally sound, and dry.
 This means getting out the level, checking for loose floorboards or deep cracks, and doing a moisture test.

 6. Address any subfloor problems

-If your subfloor isn’t level, it’s often relatively easy to fix this by sanding/grinding down high areas and filling in low areas using the appropriate filler.
+If your subfloor isn’t level, it’s often relatively easy to fix this by sanding/grinding down high areas and to fill in low areas using the appropriate filler.
 If your subfloor isn’t dry, you can fix this by using a dehumidifier (rent one from a Big Box store) or installing a 3-in-1 underlayment/moisture barrier.
 However, if your subfloor isn’t structurally sound, then you may have some more significant problems.
-Sometimes you can solve this by screwing down any loose planks, but in some rare circumstances, you may need to replace the subfloor.
+Sometimes you can solve this by screwing down any loose planks, but you may need to replace the subfloor in some rare circumstances.
 Ask a trusted local contractor for their advice.

 7. Prep your crawlspace